 Geoff is your Skipper & Guide, giving you a fascinating live commentary during the trip.
 Geoff has over 35 years experience both dolphin watching and inshore fishing.
-He has learned the dolphin psyche over the years of studying their patterns of behaviour and has a keen interest in sea birds.
+He has learned the dolphin psyche over the years of studying their patterns of behaviour and has a keen interest in sea birds and other wildlife .
 He is well versed in the story behind the extraordinary geology of the Loop Head Peninsula.

 This year we are fortunate to welcome back Mary Kate to her fourth season crewing with us!
 Mary Kate has her masters degree from University College Cork in Zoology, having done her thesis on these Bottlenose Dolphins, she is a font of information!
 Also this year, we have a new crew member, Sinéad Morris, who also has a masters degree in Zoology from UCC.
 Sinéad's expertise is on seabirds.
 So, between them Sinéad and Mary Kate are there to answer any questions you might have and look after your safety, comfort and enjoyment.
 Their enthusiasm for their job is infectious!